MicrosoftDocs/azure-devops-docs/docs/pipelines/release/artifacts.md

 After a release is created, you cannot change these versions.
 A release is fundamentally defined by the versioned artifacts that make up the release.
-As you deploy the release to various environments, you will be deploying and validating the same artifacts in all environments.
+As you deploy the release to various stages, you will be deploying and validating the same artifacts in all stages.

 A single release pipeline can be linked to
 **multiple artifact sources**, of which one is the [primary source](#art-primary).